StavAlev1/Rest-Crud-Api/README.md

 However, it will throw an error 404 if the given id doesn't match any course from the table.
 -- --

-And that's it!
-I thank you once again for this opportunity.